 - Steve Gould's collection of Pleistocene land snails from Bermuda and the Bahama Islands.

 This continuing and growing tradition could not have occurred without a commitment to filling our senior curatorial positions with world-class researchers who base their scholarly efforts upon field work and the collections derived there from.
 Thus, the major collections of our department have spurred and underlain some of the most important taxonomic, geological and paleobiological research during the last century of American paleontology - including numerous papers of Raymond, Whittington and their students on the early history of animal life as manifested in the Burgess Shale, Walcott's work on the biology and functional morphology of trilobites, Kummel's research on patterns of recovery after the greatest of all mass extinctions at the Permo-Triassic boundary, Sprinkle's definition of several new classes of Paleozoic echinoderms, and Gould's statistical studies of microevolutionary patterns in Pleistocene and Holocene landsnails.
-Collection speciments have also proved crucial in solving more particular puzzles of theoretical note.
-The collection's Hallucigenia speciments, for example, prompted the reinterpretation of this most mysterious of Burgess Shale fossils as an onychophoran that had been incorrectly described upside down!
+Collection specimens have also proved crucial in solving more particular puzzles of theoretical note.
+The collection's Hallucigenia specimens, for example, prompted the reinterpretation of this most mysterious of Burgess Shale fossils as an onychophoran that had been incorrectly described upside down!

 - Alexander Agassiz, a world expert on the biology and paleontology of reefs and their constituent organisms;